benkeser/info550/syllabus.md

 If you have questions about the suitability of a project, please contact the professor.

-## GRADING
+#### Final project grading

+The final project will be developed over the course of five separate assignments throughout the semester.

+Students will be responsible for producing:

+1. (15 points) An R Markdown document that successfully compiles locally.
+2. (15 points) A well-organized and documented GitHub repository that hosts the project
+3. (15 points) A Make file that documents and can be used to compile the report
+4. (15 points) An renv lockfile that handles package management for the project
+5. (40 points) A publicly available Docker container that executes the analysis

-Each week, an assignment will be given to develop a new aspect of the analysis pipeline.
-We will often use peer grading to evaluate submissions and provide comments/feedback on its usability.
+Often, peer grading will be used to evaluate submissions and provide comments/feedback on its usability.
 Remember that the overarching goal is to develop workflows that are reproducible and easy for another researcher (or you, at a future date) to use.
 As such, you will be evaluating your peers on the usability of their submission each week.
-A standardized rubric for peer review will be provided each week.
-An example is below.
+A standardized rubric for peer review will be provided each week as necessary.
+Students will receive points towards their own assignment by completing the peer grade.

-__Example assignment__:

-Write an Rmarkdown script that performs your analysis and generates an html report detailing the results.
-Include a README that describes (1) the process needed to compile the report; (2) any packages that need to be installed to compile the report; (3) the expected output of the report.
-Push your repository to your GitHub account and tag the final release "hw2."

-__Example grading rubric__:

-You have been assigned Student X for peer reviewer (GitHub user id: studentX).
-Clone the tagged release hw2 from the master branch of the repository studentX/info550 from GitHub.
-Please score your peer on the rubric below:

-* Were you able to successfully clone the repository?
-Yes = 1pt, No = 0pt
-	* If No, describe what errors you encountered.
-* Rate the README on its readability.
-Do you clearly understand the steps needed to compile the report?
-Clear = 3pt; Some aspects unclear = 2pt; Many aspects unclear = 1pt; No README/not at all clear = 0pt.
-	* If some aspects rated as unclear, what were they?

-* Did the report successfully compile?
-Yes, with no effort on my part = 3pt; Yes, with some effort on my part (e.g., changing file paths, anything that took < 2 min.) = 2pt; No = 0pt.
-	* If any effort was required, describe what you had to do.
-If not able to compile, describe the errors encountered.

-* Did the report contain at least one figure and one table?
-Yes = 3pt; No = 0pt.

-The TA/professor will review each peer review and submission and assign a grade accordingly.
-Each student will receive a grade our of 10 points for their own pipeline (based on peer /TA review) and will receive an additional 10 points for completing their peer review on time.
-Thus, each assignment will be scored as a percentage of 20 total points.
-Each weekly assignment will be worth 10% of the final grade.

-__Grade scale__:
+### Grade composition

+Your grade will be determined as follows:

+* 50% final project
+* 25% pre-read assignments
+* 25% in-class assignments

+### Grade scale

 * A = 93 -- 100%
 * A- = 90 -- 93%